shelomitaa20/sipenta-thesis-search-engine/README.md

 # SIPENTA – Thesis Search Engine
 **An Academic Information Retrieval System for Undergraduate Theses**

 SIPENTA (*Sistem Pencarian Tugas Akhir*) is an **academic search engine** designed to assist users in retrieving undergraduate thesis documents efficiently based on titles, topics, or keywords.
+Due to privacy considerations, the original thesis data (metadata_clean.json, inverted_index.json, trigram_index_pkl) is not included in this repository.

 ---